shihwesley/CMPE260/RL-V2V-Self-Driving-Car/README.md

 In order to track the training process locally:

-conda activate <environment-name>
+conda activate environment-name

-tensorboard --logdir= "<location-of-the-log-directory>"
+tensorboard --logdir= "location-of-the-log-directory"

 ## Demo